 Dating back to the middle ages, the posset is making a comeback.
-Perfect for when you want to whip up a special dessert with minimal effort, it’s made with three ingredients, honey, cream and lemon juice.
-These are boiled together and chilled overnight.
-That’s it.
-And if that isn’t wonderful enough, try infusing your posset with spring flowers like lilac, wild rose or elderflower.
-Simply divine.
+Like a custard crossed with a pudding, it’s perfect when you want to whip up a special dessert with minimal effort.
+It’s made with three ingredients, honey, lilac-infused cream and lemon juice – that’s it.
+These are gently boiled together and chilled overnight.
+There are no egg yolks, gelatin, flour, or cornstarch.
+It relies on the lemon juice to thicken and set – and the result is simply divine.

 Possets were often served at weddings and used in toasts at all levels of society.
-Which means you just might find them served at upcoming Gather nuptials.
-Like, lets say a Rose Posset made with rose brandy and a yarrow infused honey (good for ensuring love, fidelity and marital bliss).
+Like, let’s say a Rose Posset made with rose brandy and yarrow infused honey (good for ensuring love, fidelity and marital bliss).

 Sometimes a wedding ring was thrown in the posset pot and the person who found it was next to head to the altar.
 You would use a spoon to eat the top layers and then drink the wine through the spout in the cup.
 With an alcoholic base at bottom and creamy layer on top, it actually sounds quite delicious.
 Needless to say I’ll be experimenting with a boozy wedding-inspired posset shortly.

-So if you’re in a part of the country where lilac still blooms, you’ll be enchanted by this Lilac Honey Posset.
-But is you’ve got roses, well that’s heavenly too.
+So if you love the scent of lilacs, you’ll be enchanted by this Lilac Honey Posset.
+But if love roses, well that’s heavenly too.
 I’m moving on to lavender, whose buds are plumping and readying for harvest.
 But whatever floral you choose, I’m willing to bet you’ll soon find yourself (like us!) enthralled with the old-fashioned charm of the posset.

 Makes about 6 portions.